Last reviewed: 19.11.2025

 The two-year qualifying period is being removed, meaning that employees will be able to claim ordinary unfair dismissal from the first day of employment.

-This means that employers will have to establish a potentially fair reason for dismissal and show that they acted reasonably in all the circumstances (including following a fair process) for every employee, no matter how long they’ve been with the company.
+This means that employers will have to establish a potentially fair reason for dismissal and show that they acted reasonably in all the circumstances (including following a fair process) for every employee, no matter how long the individual has been with the company.

 As part of the changes, employers will be able to follow a new ‘light touch’ process in most cases if they wish to dismiss employees during the early stages of employment.
 This initial period, sometimes referred to as a ‘statutory probationary period’, is expected to be nine months, but this hasn’t been confirmed yet.
 The ‘light touch’ process will not cover redundancy dismissals or other dismissals which do not relate to the individual (for example for ‘some other substantial reason’ where the reorganisation necessitating the dismissal falls short of redundancy).